All Episodes

 It's not been about that at all.

-Let's go back to him.
+Let's go back to them.

 What's your reaction to this development, Senator Feinstein?

-Well, obviously I don't like to see a woman, I don't like to see it happen to her this way.
+Well, obviously, I don't like to see a woman, I don't like to see it happen to her this way, but it has happened, and apparently that's the administration and the president's desire and Harriet Myers' desire.

-And what concerns me very deeply, Wolf, is that the right wing conservative movement believes they have a say, a definitive say on this nomination.
+And what concerns me very deeply, Wolf, is that the right-wing conservative movement believes they have a say, a definitive say on this nomination.

 And I would strongly urge the president to take his time and appoint a nominee for all of the people.